-50.10 Installation.
-Construction.
-Maintenance. and Inspection Requirements and Responsibility
+50.10 Installation, Construction, Maintenance, and Inspection Requirements and Responsibility

-(a) Requirements

-1. Site development shall not begin before the SMECP has been reviewed and approved by the City.
-Best Management Practices shall be installed as designed and scheduled as a condition of final approval of the SMECP In cases where a SWPPP is provided (and likely prepared for the NPDES NOI and contains the majority of the information required in the SMECP) the SWPPP shall be implemented as a condition of final approval of the SMECP.
-In addition, site development shall not begin until a NOI has been acknowledged by the EPA (if

-- applicable), and NHDES has been contacted regarding impaired waters in accordance with a NOI (if applicable). - The Department of Public Works or Department of Planning and Development may require a bond or other security with surety conditions in an amount satisfactory to the City, providing for the actual construction, installation, and removal of such measures within a period specified by the City and expressed in the bond or the security. - 3.
-The Department of Planning and Development, Department of Public Works, and/or Office of Code Enforcement may require the owner or his/her authorized agent to deposit in escrow with the City an amount of money sufficient to cover the City's cost for inspection and any professional assistance required for site compliance and monitoring. - 4.
-The owner of record of the property shall record the Notice of Decision and a Stormwater Maintenance Agreement. at the Registry of Deeds.
+- (a) Requirements - 1.
+Site development shall not begin before the SMECP has been reviewed and approved by the City.
+Best Management Practices shall be installed as designed and - scheduled as a condition of final approval of the SMEP in cases where a SWPPP is provided (and likely prepared for the NPDES NOI and contains the majority of the information required in the SMECP) the SWPPP shall be implemented as a condition of final approval of the SMECP.
+In addition, site development shall begin until a NOI has been acknowledged by the EPA (if applicable), and NHDES has been contacted regarding impaired waters in accordance with a NOI (if applicable). - The Department of Planning and Development, Department of Public Works, and/or Office of Code Enforcement may require the owner or his/her authorized agent to deposit in escrow with the City an amount of money sufficient to cover the City's cost for inspection and any professional assistance required for site compliance and monitoring. - 3.
+The owner of record of the property shall record the Notice of Decision and a Stormwater Maintenance Agreement at the Registry of Deeds.
 The Stormwater Maintenance Agreement shall include the Maintenance and Inspection Plan for post-construction monitoring of stormwater BMPs to ensure long-term performance and functionality including details of each BMP, who will be responsible for inspections and maintenance, proposed schedule of maintenance, documentation of how reports will be complete, submittal procedures and contingency plans if future maintenance is required.
 The Notice of Decision and Stormwater Maintenance Agreement shall be attached to the property deed and apply to all persons that may acquire any property subject to the Notice of Decision.